Maria Muldaur

-Biography
+Career

-Muldaur was born in Greenwich Village, New York City, where she attended Hunter College High School.
+Muldaur was born on September 12, 1942, in Greenwich Village in Manhattan, New York and attended Hunter College High School on the Upper East Side.

-Muldaur cites as early musical influences classic country music by Kitty Wells, Hank Williams, Hank Snow, Hank Thompson, Ernest Tubb, and Bob Wills and the Texas Playboys; early rhythm and blues artists like Chuck Willis, Little Richard, Ruth Brown, Fats Domino, and Muddy Waters; Alan Freed "rock 'n' roll" shows; and doo-wop groups such as The Platters and The Five Satins.
+Muldaur cites Kitty Wells, Hank Williams, Hank Snow, Hank Thompson, Ernest Tubb, and Bob Wills and the Texas Playboys; early rhythm and blues artists including Chuck Willis, Little Richard, Ruth Brown, Fats Domino, and Muddy Waters; Alan Freed "rock 'n' roll" shows; and doo-wop groups like The Platters and The Five Satins as being her early musical influences.

 Muldaur began her career in the early 1960s as Maria D'Amato, performing with John Sebastian, David Grisman, and Stefan Grossman as a member of the Even Dozen Jug Band.
 She then joined Jim Kweskin & the Jug Band as a featured vocalist and occasional fiddle player.
 During this time, she was part of the Greenwich Village scene that included Bob Dylan, and some of her recollections of the period, particularly with respect to Dylan, appear in Martin Scorsese's 2005 documentary film No Direction Home.

 She married fellow Jug Band member Geoff Muldaur, and after the Kweskin group broke up, the couple produced two albums.
 She began her solo career when their marriage ended in 1972 but retained her married name.

-Her first solo album, Maria Muldaur, released in 1973, contained her hit single "Midnight at the Oasis", which reached number 6 on the Billboard Hot 100 in 1974.
-It also peaked at number 21 on the UK Singles Chart.
-Later that year, she released her second album, Waitress in a Donut Shop.
-This included a re-recording of "I'm a Woman", the Leiber and Stoller number first associated with Peggy Lee and a standout feature from her Jug Band days.
-Her version of the song peaked at #12 on the Billboard Hot 100, and was her last Hot 100 hit in the U.S. to date.
+Her first solo album, Maria Muldaur, released in 1973, contains her hit single "Midnight at the Oasis", which reached number 6 on the Billboard Hot 100 in 1974.
+It peaked at No. 21 on the UK Singles Chart.
+Later in 1974, she released her second album, Waitress in a Donut Shop which includes a re-recording of "I'm a Woman", the Leiber and Stoller number first associated with Peggy Lee and a standout feature from her Jug Band days.
+Her version of the song reached No. 12 on the Billboard Hot 100, and was her last Hot 100 hit in the U.S. to date.
 The title of this album is taken from a line in another song on the album, "Sweetheart", by Ken Burgan.